mongock/mongock/README.md

 | `SpringBootMongockBuiler` | Spring boot   | Class         | It's the class used to build a SpringBootMongock instance

 ## How it works
-How Mongock works is very.
+How Mongock works is very  simple.
 The migration consists in three main elements: Your changes(based on ChangeLog classes that contains one or more ChangeSet methods), Mongock builder and Mongock runner.
 To understand these terms, please refer to section [Key concepts](#key-concepts).

-Basic steps for you to understand the process:
+Basic steps for you to understand the process are:
 1. Create your ChangeLog class with ChangeSet methods in a package, which we'll call it "changes_package"
 2. Build the Mongock runner with Mongock Builder.
-Among other parameters, you will need to give him your "changes_package"
+Among other parameters, you will need to provide your "changes_package"
 3. Run Mongock object built in the previous step.
 You will see that this step will be automatically performed when used in frameworks like [Spring][spring], [JHipster][JHipster], etc.

 ## Creating change logs

-`ChangeLog` contains bunch of `ChangeSet`s. `ChangeSet` is a single task (set of instructions made on a database).
+`ChangeLog` contains a bunch of `ChangeSet`s. `ChangeSet` is a single task (set of instructions made on a database).
 In other words `ChangeLog` is a class annotated with `@ChangeLog` and containing methods annotated with `@ChangeSet`.

 ```java